ashiina/lambda-local/README.md

 *    -P, --profile-path <aws profile name>            (optional) Read the specified AWS credentials file.
 *    -p, --profile <aws profile name>                 (optional) Use with **-P**: Read the AWS profile of the file.
 *    -E, --environment <JSON {key:value}>             (optional) Set extra environment variables for the lambda
-*    --force-callback                                 (optional) Force the function to stop after having called the handler function without waiting for an empty look (callbackWaitsForEmptyEventLoop=False)
+*    --wait-empty-event-loop                          (optional) Sets callbackWaitsForEmptyEventLoop=True => will wait for an empty loop before returning.
+This is false by default because our implementation isn\'t perfect and only "emulates" it.
 *    --envdestroy                                     (optional) Destroy added environment on closing.
 Defaults to false
 *    -v, --verboselevel <3/2/1/0>',                   (optional) Default 3.
 Level 2 dismiss handler() text, level 1 dismiss lambda-local text and level 0 dismiss also the result.
 *    --envfile <path/to/env/file>                     (optional) Set extra environment variables from an env file